Better engagement, safer relationships, happier workforce

 Research shows the long-term effects of trauma can impair a client’s ability to engage with and receive the benefits of community services.

 Many professionals encounter challenges with clients shutting down, freezing, becoming defensive, violent or simply being unable to trust workers to support them towards their goals.
+In fact, the majority of people who access community services have experienced some form of trauma.

-People need effective tools to manage the emotional stress of daily interactions with traumatised clients.
+Professionals need effective tools to manage the emotional stress of daily interactions with traumatised clients.

 When staff aren’t able to provide effective outcomes for their clients, emotional and mental strain sets in.
 Organisations that safeguard the wellbeing of their workers will experience a positive impact on staff leave, retention, outcomes for clients and other key performance indicators.